 Collaboration – to be successful in life, we need to work together.
 Humans are social creatures and relationships are fundamental to our wellbeing and our society.
 No one can healthily exist in isolation for very long and we need each other.
 The ability to get along with others in a variety of situations is a crucial life skill.
 At DPS, we strive to collaborate with each other in a range of different teams, as well as a whole school.

 Connectivity – profound learning requires the ability to link different areas of learning together and combine it to solve problems.
-In order for profound learning to take place, we adopt a ‘mastery approach’, which allows for discussion, questioning, challenge and problem-solving, with these links at the heart of what we do.
-To assist this linking process, we use 5 threads of learning, based on the following words:
+In order for profound learning to take place, we adopt a ‘mastery approach’, which allows for discussion, questioning, challenge and problem-solving.
+Leaders in each subject area have identified the 'golden threads', the key concepts and ideas that run through their subject, that enable the children to make vital connections between and across their learning.

 Enquiry – all learning at all levels, starts with a question and ends with an answer.
 This answer may, in turn, lead onto other questions.
 The great discoveries in Science, Technology, Engineering and Maths have all begun with a question.
 From the time children learn to speak, they ask questions; it is a natural way of learning.
 Child-led enquiry is central to our curriculum.